 - level of distraction/concentration provided by the graphics

-All the mentioned points deal with human cognitive abilities influencing quality and efficiency of visual data perception.
-For designers, it’s important to bear in mind: it’s not enough to make users see the elements of the layout, it’s vital to make them recognize their meaning and quickly understand their message.
-Copy and icons should not fight against each other to see which one is stronger, they should support each other for the sake of better user experience.
+All the mentioned points deal with human cognitive abilities influencing the quality and efficiency of visual data perception.
+For designers, it’s important to bear in mind: it’s not enough to make users see the elements of the layout; it’s vital to make them recognize their meaning and quickly understand their message.
+Copy and icons should not fight against each other to see which one is stronger; they should support each other for the sake of a better user experience.

 Diverse issues of visual perception have been an object of scientific and applied research for many decades.
 In terms of design issues, we could recommend the following articles for those who would like to know more :